nikolaioak/directory-listing/README.md

 ## License

-This script is licensed under the MIT License.
+This script is licensed under GPLv3.